 Like all the best things in life, gray hair color requires time and attention to remain beautiful.
 Keller’s developed a killer care routine for clients who wear the shadowy color.
 With cool shades, your number one concern should be keeping yellow tones at a distance.

-“If you have a really nice light gray balayage, my suggestion for my clients is always to pick up Matrix So Silver Shampoo and Color Obsessed Conditioner,” she says.
-“If their hair is a darker gray, then I would suggest Matrix Brass Off Shampoo and Conditioner.
+“If you have a really nice light gray balayage, my suggestion for my clients is always to pick up Matrix Total Results So Silver Shampoo and Nourishing Conditioner,” she says.
+“If their hair is a darker gray, then I would suggest Matrix Total Results Brass Off Shampoo and Conditioner.
 Brass Off has more blue pigment in it than So Silver, so that it will help keep more gold or deeper yellow tones from coming back through the hair.”

 Unlike traditional allover color, balayage hair means a much longer break between appointments.
 A skilled stylist should be able to create a touch-up schedule for you, so you’ll never let that gray fade away completely.

 If you’re ready to make gray a part of your life, scroll down.
 Our favorite gray hair color looks will make you want to head to the salon right now.